A.19. Common libvirt Errors and Troubleshooting

 - Use libvirt to create an isolated network, and create a second interface for each guest virtual machine that is connected to this network.
 The host and guests can then directly communicate over this isolated network, while also maintaining compatibility with NetworkManager.

-Procedure A.11.
+Procedure A.10.
 Creating an isolated network with libvirt

 The guests are now able to reach the host at the address 192.168.254.1, and the host will be able to reach the guests at the IP address they acquired from DHCP (alternatively, you can manually configure the IP addresses for the guests).
 Since this new network is isolated to only the host and guests, all other communication from the guests will use the macvtap interface.
-For more information, refer to Section 24.18.9, “Network Interfaces”.
+For more information, see Section 23.18.9, “Network Interfaces”.

 - Add and save the following XML in the